rhodricusack/heudiconv_cusacklab/README.md

+# 2021-10-01
+Adapted to function for FOUNDCOG - new heuristic for the func, anat, dwi and fmap scans.

 # First use of heudiconv on TCIN data

 I used the file dicominfo_ses-001.tsv to set up heuristic.py appropriately, but you shouldn't need it now.